 Biomonitoring Laboratory - Developing Capabilities for Analyzing Environmental Pollutants in Human Biosamples

 Following an open Request for Proposals in 2016, which were reviewed by an international panel of experts, EHF established the first National Human Biomonitoring Laboratory in Israel in partnership with the Ministry of Health.
 The Human Biomonitoring Laboratory, which is part of the National Public Health Laboratory, began operation in 2018 and offers services to researchers, physicians and professionals in government ministries.
-The method for measuring cotinine (nicotine metabolite) in urine has already been developed and methods for measurement of biomarkers of exposure to heavy metals and pesticides are currently being developed.

-Dr. Antonia Calafat, Chief of the Organic Analytical Toxicology Branch at the Division of Laboratory Sciences, National Center for Environmental Health of the US Centers for Disease Control and Prevention (CDC), Atlanta, GA, USA
+Dr. Antonia Calafat, Chief of the Organic Analytical Toxicology Branch at the Division of Laboratory Sciences, National Center for Environmental Health of the US Centers for Disease Control and Prevention (CDC), Atlanta, GA, USA;

-Professor Thomas Göen, Director of Laboratory, Institute for Occupational, Social and Environmental Medicine, University of Erlangen-Nuremberg (IPASUM), Erlangen, Germany
+Professor Thomas Göen, Director of Laboratory, Institute for Occupational, Social and Environmental Medicine, University of Erlangen-Nuremberg (IPASUM), Erlangen, Germany;

-Dr. Holger Koch, Scientific Head of the Human Biomonitoring Laboratories at the Institute for Prevention and Occupational Medicine (IPA) of the German Social Accident Insurance (DGUV) Institute of the Ruhr-University Bochum, Germany
+Dr. Holger Koch, Scientific Head of the Human Biomonitoring Laboratories at the Institute for Prevention and Occupational Medicine (IPA) of the German Social Accident Insurance (DGUV) Institute of the Ruhr-University Bochum, Germany.

 Scientific Advisory Committee’s Visit